Our research is editorially independent but we may earn a commission for purchases made through our links.

-This Mesa, Arizona water park is one of the best in the state and a premier destination for families in the area.
-Here you’ll find thrilling slides, a wave pool, a toddler area, and much more.
+Golfland Sunsplash water park is one of the best in the state and a premier destination for families in the area.
+Here you’ll find thrilling slides, a wave pool, a toddler area, and one of the best lazy rivers in Arizona.
 It’s easy to spend the whole day here playing arcade, mini-golf, and laser tag after you’ve put in your pool time.
 Go-karts and bumper boats are also here to provide a full day of entertainment.
-Overall, there are more than 30 exciting rides and attractions here, and season passes are available starting at $59.99.
-One-day admission for guests over 48 inches tall is $32.99, but discounts are offered for younger children and on evenings.
-Waterpark hours vary by the day, so check Golfland Sunsplash’s daily calendar before you visit.

 Did you know that one of the very best water parks in the state is located inside a Phoenix hotel?
 Book a stay at the Arizona Grand Resort and you’ll have easy access to the Oasis Water Park inside.
 It’s made it onto Travel Channel lists and really tops the list.
 There’s an eight-story tower with water slides to ride down, lazy river tubing, a large hot tub, and a wave pool here.
 There’s also a low-key section for very young swimmers to cool off.
 When you swim here, you can check out the water sports area to play water basketball and volleyball too.
 The Oasis spans about seven acres, and there’s also a bar and grill to get some pool day refreshments.
 Parents can reserve a private cabana for a little peace and privacy.
 The pool is open all summer long, so it’s a great destination for your next Arizona vacation.
 Keep in mind that the water park can only be used by resort guests and that kids must be at least 48 inches tall to ride the slides.

-It may surprise some visitors to learn that many of the great water parks in the state are located in community swimming pools and aquatic center.
+It may surprise some visitors to learn that many of the great water parks in the state are located in community swimming pools and aquatic centers.
 The Surprise Aquatic Center is about 45 minutes away from Phoenix in an area bordered by the Sonoran Desert and a lake.
 When you visit this water park, you can swim and play on a tunnel slide, vortex whirlpool, flume side, diving boards, and competition-size pool.
-The daily entry fee is $1 for youth, $2 for adult residents, and $5 for non-residents of all ages.

 If you’re in the Chandler area, make sure to head to Hamilton High School this summer to spend some time at the Hamilton Aquatic Center.
-This is a very affordable water park that has a competition-size pool, diving boards, water slides, play feature, a current river, and large seating area.
+This is a very affordable water park that has a competition-size pool, diving boards, water slides, a play feature, a current river, and a large seating area.
 This is a water park that’s most recommended for younger children, rather than older ones who want the thrills of big slides and rides.
 Little ones will enjoy the interactive play feature and toy whales.
-Admission is $1 for youth and $2.25 for adults.

-A second great resort water park in Phoenix is the Pointe Hilton Squaw Peak Resort.
-The Hole-in-the-Wall River Ranch has four acres of pools, a lazy river, waterfalls, and a waterfall.
+A great resort water park in Phoenix is the Hilton Phoenix Resort at the Peak.
+River Ranch has four acres of pools, a lazy river, waterfalls, and a waterfall.
 Kids must be at least 42 inches tall to use the waterslide and ride down it only feet-first.
 Families can also play 18-hole mini-golf and tennis, and Coyote Camp provides activities for kids.
-After your day of fun in the sun, head to Cactus Rock Creamery, the onsite shop that has ice cream treats, beverages, and gifts.
+After your day of fun in the sun, head to Cactus Rock Creamery, the on-site shop that has ice cream treats, beverages, and gifts.
 Slim Picken’s also has = food and beverage options for poolside refreshments.